Symbols

 fc =Specified compressive strength of concrete, ksi (MPa)

-d1 = Distance from the centroid of the compression force, C, in the concrete to the top of the steel section, in. (mm)
+d1 = distance from the centroid of the compression force, C, in the concrete to the top of the steel section, in. (mm)

-d2 = Distance from the centroid of the compression force in the steel section to the top of the steel section, in. (mm).
+d2 = distance from the centroid of the compression force in the steel section to the top of the steel section, in. (mm).
 For the case of no compression in the steel section, d2 = 0.

 Py = Tensile strength of the steel section;